ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 </tr>
 <tr>
 <td>Number of Instances</td>
 <td>Specify the number of instances that you want to create for the {{site.data.keyword.powerSys_notm}}.
-If you specify more than one instance, you can select the following naming conventions and colocation rules:
+If you specify more than one instance, you can select the following naming conventions and colo rules:
   <dl>
     <dt><strong>No preference</strong></dt>
   <dd>Select this option if you do not have a hosting preference.</dd>